-Pandas is an open-source library that is made mainly for working with relational or labeled data both easily and intuitively.
+Pandas is an open-source library in Python that is made mainly for working with relational or labeled data both easily and intuitively.
 It provides various data structures and operations for manipulating numerical data and time series.
-This library is built on the top of the NumPy library.
-Pandas is fast and it has high-performance & productivity for users.
+This library is built on top of the NumPy library of Python.
+Pandas is fast and it has high performance & productivity for users.

-Pandas was initially developed by Wes McKinney in 2008 while he was working at AQR Capital Management.
+Pandas were initially developed by Wes McKinney in 2008 while he was working at AQR Capital Management.
 He convinced the AQR to allow him to open source the Pandas.
 Another AQR employee, Chang She, joined as the second major contributor to the library in 2012.
-Over the time many versions of pandas have been released.
-The latest version of the pandas is 1.0.1
+Over time many versions of pandas have been released.
+The latest version of the pandas is 1.5.3, released on Jan 18, 2023.

 - Fast and efficient for manipulating and analyzing data.

-- Data from different file objects can be loaded.
+- Data from different file objects can be easily loaded.

 - Flexible reshaping and pivoting of data sets